-Disparities in controlling the COVID-19 pandemic and in levels of policy support are resulting in an asynchronous global economic recovery.
-Although we expect significantly stronger global economic activity this year than last year, the recovery is multispeed and diverging across and within advanced and emerging market countries.
+Disparities in controlling the coronavirus pandemic and in levels of policy support are resulting in an asynchronous global economic recovery.
+Although we expect significantly stronger global economic activity this year than last year, the recovery is diverging across and within advanced and emerging market countries.

 Following a contraction of 2.7% in GDP in 2020 in Denmark, a much milder decline than most European peers, we expect the economy to gradually recover in 2021, with a 2.5% growth in GDP, supported by base effects and continued expansionary fiscal policy.
-Problem loans will increase modestly for Danish banks once government support measures are gradually lifted.
+Problem loans will increase moderately for Danish banks once government support measures are gradually lifted.
 However, Danish banks have conservatively taken IFRS 9 provisions in 2020 to cover potential credit losses ahead of the expected deterioration.
-Although the government re-opened the economy sooner than planned following the restrictions in the first quarter of 2021, uncertainty remains high with the government support measures delaying the identification of unviable customers.
-Generally, however, low interest rates, combined with macroprudential measures, a preceding period of modest credit growth and a decline in overall indebtedness have made Danish businesses and households potentially more resilient to the current downturn compared to previous macroeconomic shocks
+Low interest rates, combined with macroprudential measures, a preceding period of slow credit growth and a decline in overall indebtedness have made Danish businesses and households potentially more resilient to the current downturn compared with previous macroeconomic shocks.